 South East Queensland Astronomical Society

 The South East Queensland Astronomical Society’s members have many years of experience in amateur astronomy so they are more than suited to help everyone with their enjoyment and satisfaction of astronomy.
-They offer many FREE community activities, such as bi-monthly Urban Observers evenings.
-You can join the group to see the stars, planets, nebula and galaxies in the night sky.
+They offer many FREE community activities where you can join the group to see the stars, planets, nebula and galaxies in the night sky.
 They can also help you make the right decision when looking to buy a telescope or help you solve problems using your telescope.
-The group meets at the Barrett St Reserve, Bracken Ridge (entry off Jude St) on the 1st and 3rd Sunday of each month, weather permitting.
-You can find out more here.

-The South East Queensland Astronomical Society also runs camps two to four times a year at Watts Bridge Memorial Airfield site near Toogoolawah in the Somerset Region.
-They also offer a school night programme which aims to provide members of the school community with the opportunity of observing the wonders of the night sky at a low cost per person.
+The South East Queensland Astronomical Society also offers a school night program which aims to provide members of the school community with the opportunity of observing the wonders of the night sky at a low cost per person.
 You can also join the society for exclusive access to club events and activities.

 Spot the Station Over Brisbane

 Kids who are into astronomy will love being able to step outside and spot the International Space Station crossing the night sky!
 The space station is clearly visible with the naked eye and is so bright that it is easy for kids to spot.
 They will love gazing at the orbiting research lab, realising that astronauts are up there right now, and pondering the reality of life in space.

 To learn more about the International Space Station, find out when it is going over Brisbane and for some fun facts about the space station, click here.